zhenyao-sun/zhenyao-sun.github.io/index.md

 ## Events

 - 2025 Sept.
 8-12, Bucharest, 12th international conference on stochastic analysis and its applications
+- 2025 Oct.
+11-13, Beijing, Probability and A.I. workshop
+- 2025 Nov.
+2-8, Kunming, Stochastic Analysis and its Applications

 ## Teachings

+* 2025 Fall, Advanced Probbaility Theory, Beijing Institute of Technology
+* 2025 Fall, Probability Theory, Beijing Institute of Technology
 * 2025 Spring, Advanced Probbaility Theory, Beijing Institute of Technology
 * 2024 Fall, Topics in Probability Theory, Beijing Institute of Technology
 * 2023 Fall, Topics in Probability Theory, Beijing Institute of Technology